 A college transcript is a detailed record of your previous schoolwork.
 It includes:

-- A list of all classes you’ve taken.
+- A list of all the classes you’ve taken.
 Depending on your school’s policies for dropping classes, it may also list classes you enrolled in but didn’t complete.

 - The scores you received for all classes.
 Most transcripts include a number and letter grade.